grafana/detect-angular-dashboards/README.md

 Detect angular dashboards in a running Grafana instance using Grafana API.

+Compatible with Grafana OSS, Grafana Enterprise, On-Prem and Grafana Cloud.

 ## Configuration

 The program requires a service account and API key to work properly.

 Configuration changes slightly depending on your version of Grafana.

+We recommend using Grafana >= 10.1.0, otherwise Angular private plugins (that are not in Grafana's catalog) will be ignored.

 ### Grafana >= 10.1.0